onionoo MCP: a query service for Tor relays¶

 "Give me a summary of Taiwan's current Tor relays: how many are running, total bandwidth, top 5 ASNs, and pick out the three relays with the highest consensus weight — tell me their nicknames and which AS they're in."

-The agent breaks the question into a handful of MCP tool calls (over the HTTP transport, that's typically aggregate_countries plus get_details; over stdio, the task-oriented tools country_summary, aggregate_relays, and top_relays_by_bandwidth are available too) and assembles a single report.
+The agent breaks the question into a handful of MCP tool calls and assembles a single report (over the HTTP transport that's typically aggregate_countries plus get_details; over stdio, the task-oriented tools country_summary, aggregate_relays, and top_relays_by_bandwidth are available too).
 Queries like this previously meant manually composing Onionoo parameters and merging JSON.
 Now they are a single sentence.

 aggregate_countries and get_details tool calls inlined.
 The full MCP interaction is visible, which makes debugging and prompt tuning much easier.Observability and operations¶